 “The City Avenue District right now is defined by office buildings and parking lots.
 The idea was to start to fill in those parking lots and to create a much more sustainable, walkable area that would attract higher rent tenants and start to stabilize the tax base but then also provide uses that people from the community would want to come to,” Leswing said.

-According to this development theory, instead of just having people coming into and leaving a 9-to-5 office park, there would be other things such as residents living among the office space and commercial activities for those and other residents.
+According to the property managers in Vancouver, this development theory, instead of just having people coming into and leaving a 9-to-5 office park, would attract other things such as residents living among the office space and commercial activities for those and other residents.

 Over the last year, another issue cropped up.
 With Lower Merion undergoing a major change to its township zoning code, property owners began submitting new construction plans.